vapor-ware/synse-docs/docs/helm.md

 We provide a [Helm](https://helm.sh/) chart repo for various Synse components to help make deploying Synse on [Kubernetes](https://kubernetes.io/) fast and simple.

-You can add our helm chart repo to your local helm server with
+You can add our helm chart repo to your local helm server with:

 === "helm3"